On two-variable guarded fragment logic with expressive local Presburger constraints: Introduction

-Recently, a deterministic exponential time algorithm for the two-variable guarded-fragment was proposed in~\cite{llt21}.
-The algorithm there is also a graph-based algorithm, which also has a similar flavor to type-elimination algorithm, but, it is not clear, {\em a priori}, how their algorithm can be extended to $\gptwo$.
+Recently, a deterministic exponential time algorithm for a fragment of the two-variable logic was proposed by Lin, et. al.~\cite{llt21}.
+The algorithm there is also a graph-based algorithm, and has a similar flavour to type-elimination algorithm.
+However, it is not clear, {\em a priori}, how Lin, et. al.'s algorithm can be extended to $\gptwo$.

-Pratt-Hartmann~\cite{Pratt-Hartmann-gf} proposed an elegant reduction of $\gctwo$ formulas to (exponential size) ``homogeneous'' instances of Integer Linear Programming (ILP) which are of the form $A\vx=0 \wedge B\vx\geq \vc$, where $A$ and $B$ are matrices with integer entries, $\vx$ is a (column) vector of variables and $\vc$ is a vector of integers.
-Note that to check whether $A\vx=0 \wedge B\vx\geq \vc$ admits a solution in $\bbN$, it is sufficient to check whether it admits a solution in $\bbQ$, which is known to be in $\ptime$.
-This implies the $\exp$ upper bound for both satisfiability and finite satisfiability of $\gctwo$.
+Pratt-Hartmann~\cite{Pratt-Hartmann-gf} proposed an elegant reduction of the satisfiability problem for $\gctwo$ formulas to the solvability of (exponential size) homogeneous instances of Integer Linear Programming (ILP) which are of the form $A\vx=0 \wedge B\vx\geq \vc$, where $A$ and $B$ are matrices with integer entries, $\vx$ is a (column) vector of variables and $\vc$ is a vector of integers.
+To check whether $A\vx=0 \wedge B\vx\geq \vc$ admits a solution in $\bbN$, it is sufficient to check whether it admits a solution in $\bbQ$, which is known to be in $\ptime$.
+This implies the $\exp$ upper bound for both the satisfiability and finite satisfiability problems for $\gctwo$.

-In general, $\gptwo$ captures various description logics with counting such as $\mathcal{ALCIHQ}$ and $\mathcal{ALCIH}b^{\textsf{self}}$, but without constant symbol~\cite{dl-handbook03}.
-Note that adding constant symbols to even $\gctwo$ makes the complexity of satisfiability jumps to $\nexp$-complete~\cite{Tobies01}.
+In general, $\gptwo$ captures various description logics with counting such as $\mathcal{ALCIHQ}$ and $\mathcal{ALCIH}b^{\textsf{self}}$, but without nominals~\cite{dl-handbook03}.
+Note that allowing nominals in $\gctwo$ makes the complexity of the satisfiability problem becomes $\nexp$-complete~\cite{Tobies01}.

-Some logics that allow similar quantifiers as the local Presburger quantifiers were proposed and studied various researchers~\cite{baader17,bbr20,demri10,kupke10}.
+Some logics that allow similar quantifiers as the local Presburger quantifiers were proposed and studied by various researchers~\cite{baader17,bbr20,demri10,kupke10}.
 The decidability result is obtained by the tableaux method, but their logics do not allow the inverses of binary relations.